Henry J. 'Buddy' Barrette Jr.

-He leaves behind his wife, Edith “Eddie” Aubin Barrette; his daughter, Jesseca Barrette (James Abert); his son, H. Joseph Barrette (Robyn), and grandchildren, Camryn, Cathryn, and Henry VII Barrette, and Adeline and Tatum Abert.
-He is also survived by his sisters, Linda Kirkby (Loren), Susan Giltner (Tom), JoAnn Kubly (Pat), and Janis Barrette (Michael Ros), and several nieces and nephews.
+He leaves behind his wife, Edith “Edie” Aubin Barrette; his daughter, Jesseca Barrette (James Abert); his son, H. Joseph Barrette (Robyn); and grandchildren, Camryn, Cathryn, and Henry VII Barrette, and Adeline and Tatum Abert.
+He is also survived by his sisters, Linda Kirkby (Lorne), Susan Giltner (Tom), JoAnn Kubly (Pat), and Janis Barrette (Michael Roses); and several nieces and nephews.

 You have free articles remaining.

-“Buddy’s” Mass of Christian burial will be at 10 a.m.
+Buddy’s Mass of Christian burial will be held at 10 a.m.
 Friday, March 6, in Sacred Heart Church, 90 Melrose Road, Auburn.
 The family will receive friends from 3 to 6 p.m. on Thursday in the church.

 Arrangements are by the Plis Funeral Home.